Jasrotia

-Jasrotia surname is derived from Jasrota in Hiranagar tehsil which was capital of Jasrota kingdom till 1815 where they once ruled.
+Jasrotia or Jasoria surname is derived from Jasrota in Hiranagar tehsil which was capital of Jasrota kingdom till 1815 where they once ruled.
 Their members inhabit in the Indian states of Himachal Pradesh, Jammu and Kashmir and Punjab.
 Defence services have remained their first choice of profession and are largely found working in the Indian Army, Indian Navy and Indian Airforce.

-The major group of Jasrotia Rajputs are found in Mandi in the Poonch district.
+The major group of Jasrotia Rajputs are found in kandi of kathua in the Kathua district.